DSrijon01/CypressPOM/README.md

  ### :cactus: Branches

- I use an agile continuous integration methodology, so the version is frequently updated and development is really fast.
+ I am using an agile continuous integration methodology, so the version is frequently updated and development is really fast.

 1. **`dev`** is the development branch.